 Where Job Hero is more limited is in the intelligence layer.
 Its AI features are relatively sparse, and it functions primarily as an organizational tool rather than a career development platform.
 It can help you track where you've applied, but it doesn't deeply analyze your resume against job descriptions, surface new opportunities across multiple job boards, or coach you through interviews.

 Resume Annex is built around a different premise: that a job search is an ongoing process requiring continuous feedback, not a single resume polish.
-It combines ATS scoring, AI-powered resume optimization with full transparency, multi-board job discovery, and role-specific interview coaching in one place.
+It combines callback scoring, AI-powered resume optimization with full transparency, multi-board job discovery, and role-specific interview coaching in one place.
 The two tools aren't direct substitutes — Job Hero excels at organization, while Resume Annex focuses on helping you become a stronger candidate and find better-matched roles.
 Understanding that distinction will help you decide which tool, or combination of tools, makes sense for where you are in your search.

 Side-by-side comparison